Nga Tawa Diocesan School for Girls is a special character school built on the traditional life values of respect, integrity and courage.

 Academically, our girls are doing fantastically well.
-In 2016 they achieved 100% pass rate across all NCEA Levels.
+For the third year running they achieved a 100% pass rate in Years 12 and 13 in 2018.
+46.2 per cent of students at NCEA Level 1 attained excellence endorsed, 30% at Level 2 and 29% at Level 3.
 That is a remarkable result and a reflection of the hard work and dedication of our students, their families and our tireless teaching staff.
-The number of Year 13s going on to tertiary education is now consistently above 90% (2016 was a record 98%).
+The number of Year 13s going on to tertiary education is now consistently above 90%.
+There is no academic entrance test for enrolling at Nga Tawa.
 These results emphasise the nurturing and encouraging environment that exists at Nga Tawa and the success of the personal development programmes we put in place.

 Technology keeps us connected in so many ways, but our tranquil rural location provides a welcome buffer from many of the added pressures and distractions felt by some our larger city counterparts.
 At Nga Tawa, we strive to create an environment where our girls can live their childhoods and be themselves.

 As Principal, my measure of success is watching our girls go out into the world at the end of their time at Nga Tawa, knowing that they leave us as confident young women, well grounded in the values of our school, and fully prepared for the next chapter in their lives.